WHAT TO BRING

 1-Online here or download our branded smartphone app, LAVA YOGA OSHAWA (the app icon is our logo)

-Keep your voices down in the lounge, in the studio, before and after class.
+Keep your voices soft in the lounge, in the studio, before and after class.
 Yogis come to Lava for reflection, self-study, focus, and a quiet atmosphere.
 Honour yogi’s quiet space.

 Please refrain from wearing heavy perfumes/colognes as well as smelling like cigarette smoke when entering the studio.
 Help us provide a space where you and others can easily breathe deeply.
 If you do have a sensitivity to scents, let the instructor and the reception staff know.